Are gay people also moving to Costa Rica

 When I moved to Costa Rica, I used to go to Ojo de Agua once in a while, a large public swimming pool near the International airport Juan Santamaría.
 A gay man walked around the pool and hundreds of people whistled at him.
 Costa Rica was a very macho community back in 1980.
 Today, Costa Rica is still quite macho and the Catholic Church is not helping much.

 The church of course disapproves and they still have a lot of power in the Latin American countries.
 Gay marriage is not accepted yet and the gay community in Costa Rica is constantly fighting for more rights, little by little things are changing.

-Today’s blog is not about the right or wrong of being gay, it is about being able to live in Costa Rica when you are gay.
-I hope this topic doesn’t bother any of my readership, it shouldn’t.
+Today’s blog is not about the right or wrong of being gay, it is about being able to live in Costa Rica when you are gay or better said LGBT.
+I hope this topic doesn’t bother any of my readers, it shouldn’t.

 Years ago, I had very nice clients (all my clients are nice by the way), two lesbians.
 We looked at about 70 homes for sale, but they stuck with me.
 The problem was that they didn’t like bathroom tiles with flowers and yes, you guessed it right.

 They finally decided to buy a beautiful home in Curridabat and remodel the bathrooms.
 When my wife and I arrived at their housewarming party, though I had warned my wife, she almost got a heart attack seeing that everyone in the room was gay.
 After an hour or so, she told me that she didn’t feel uncomfortable anymore.